hadv/ethaura/DEPLOYMENT.md

 === Deployment Complete ===
 EntryPoint: 0x0000000071727De22E5E9d8BAf0edAc6f37da032
 P256AccountFactory: 0x... (your factory address)
+P256Account Implementation: 0x... (shared implementation)
 ========================

+Note: Factory uses ERC-1967 proxy pattern.
+Each account is a minimal proxy (~141 bytes) pointing to the implementation.
+This saves ~60-70% gas on account deployment.
 ```

 **Save the factory address!** You'll need it for the frontend.

+**Note:** The implementation contract is deployed automatically by the factory constructor.
+All user accounts will be minimal proxies pointing to this shared implementation.

 ### 6. Verify Contracts (if not auto-verified)